Nominations for the Commonwealth Bank Teaching Awards are now closed. The Awards will be announced in September.

 Aboriginality is one of the key factors influencing educational disadvantage.
 Mossman State School wanted to close the gap between Indigenous and non-Indigenous school attendance.
 It co-designed a program with Kuku Yalanji Elders to bring the local Aboriginal language, Kuku Yalanji, to the school.
 The project even created an app to help those in the community learn the language.
 Enrolments to the school have increased by 17% since the program launched, and NAPLAN data shows that writing is significantly ahead of the average for the region.

-Enrolment data showed that more than 90% of students at Clayton View Primary school did not demonstrate age-appropriate oral language skills when they started school.
-Schools Plus provided funding for Australia’s leading oral language specialists to upskill teachers, giving them the techniques, confidence and knowledge to work in a more targeted fashion to develop students’ speaking abilities.
-The project also involved parent workshops to develop their oral language interaction at home.
-The number of children with age appropriate oral language skills in their first year of school improved by 77% points over the year of the program.
+Enrolment data showed that more than 90% of Clayton View Primary school’s students did not demonstrate age-appropriate oral language skills when they started school.
+Schools Plus enabled Australia’s leading oral language specialists to upskill teachers, giving them the techniques, confidence and knowledge to work in a more targeted fashion to develop students’ speaking abilities.
+The project also involved parent workshops to improve oral language interactions at home.
+After one year, the number of children with oral language skills at or above the expected level grew by 77%.